thegrammarnazi/plyr/readme.md

   <tr>
     <td><code>support(...)</code></td>
     <td>String</td>
     <td>Determine if a player supports a certain MIME type.
-This is not supported for embedded content (YouTube).</td>
+This is not supported by embedded content (YouTube).</td>
   </tr>
   <tr>
     <td><code>source(...)</code></td>